1863 Battle of Camerone

 Battle of Camerone - Mexico - Second Lieutenant - Jean Vilain - Clément Maudet

 Second Lieutenant Clément Maudet.
 Alleged Clément Maudet.
-Nevertheless, this is most likely only a later reproduction of the previous original portrait of Second Lieutenant Jean Vilain, already published in mid-1863.
+This is most likely only a later reproduction of the original portrait of Second Lieutenant Jean Vilain, which was first published in mid-1863.

 From Chiquihuite to Paso del Macho

-The 3rd Company took a short break in Paso del Macho.
-Thereafter, Captain Danjou shook hands with his friend and the column hit the road.
-Captain Saussier and his men were the last Frenchmen to see them alive.
+The 3rd Company paused briefly.
+After a short rest, Captain Danjou exchanged a firm handshake with his old comrade.
+Then the column moved on.
+Captain Saussier and his men would be the last French soldiers to see them alive.

 America - Mexico - Map - Chiquihuite - Paso del Macho